MakerAndCoder/docs/en/aitools/face_detect.md

 face_detect.get_face_number()
 ```

--Get details of each detected face
+- Get details of each detected face
 <img class="blockly_svg" src="https://makerandcoder.com/MCLab/blockly/aitools/facedetect/3.svg">

-  -x: X-coordinate of the bounding box
+  - x: X-coordinate of the bounding box

-  -y: Y-coordinate of the bounding box
+  - y: Y-coordinate of the bounding box

-  -w: Width of the bounding box
+  - w: Width of the bounding box

-  -h: Height of the bounding box
+  - h: Height of the bounding box

-  -value: Confidence score of the detection
+  - value: Confidence score of the detection

 ```python